-Two standard 5-pin crimp style connectors are used for the communications interface of a TSM34C.
-Only COM1 can be used for RS-232 serial interface and CANopen daisy-chain by the other cable included with TSM34C.
-So only COM1 can be used to configure the TSM34 drive by RS-232 serial interface.
+Two 5-pin M12connectors are used for the communications interface of a TXM34C.
+Only COM1 can be used for RS-232 serial interface and CANopen daisy-chain by the other cable included with TXM34C.
+So only COM1 can be used to configure the TXM34 drive by RS-232 serial interface.